 Simply answer 2 quick questions to receive personalised sleep tips straight to your email inbox.

 3. Reduce your intake of histamine-producing foods

-Histamine is inflammatory so foods that raise levels of inflammation within the body may also contribute to the severity of gout.5 Foods high in histamine include cheese, tinned fish, avocadoes, soy and more.
+Histamine is inflammatory so foods that raise levels within the body may also contribute to the severity of gout.
+Foods high in histamine include cheese, tinned fish, avocadoes, soy and more.
 Now, I am not suggesting you must cut these things out your life completely, but be aware that they can cause problems if you are a gout sufferer so try not focus your diet around them.

 Remember - As well as being high in histamine, beer, wine and other varieties of alcohol are high in purines so this is definitely something to avoid if you are prone to gout.
 Try having a few days a week free of alcohol to help reduce your intake.